oesteban/hcph-sops/docs/data-collection/preliminary.md

     A quick attempt to solve this would be adding our user to the `video` group.

     However, that is unlikely to work out so you'll need to take more actions (see [this](https://github.com/mmatl/pyrender/issues/13), and [this](https://askubuntu.com/questions/1255841/how-do-i-fix-the-glxinfo-badvalue-error-on-ubuntu-18-04))

+??? bug "*Psychopy* crashes when trying to run a experiment: `qt.qpa.plugin: Could not load the Qt platform plugin 'xcb'`"

+    If you installed `libxcb-xinerama0`, or you don't have multiple screens, first try:

+    ``` shell
+    python3 -m pip uninstall opencv-python
+    python3 -m pip install opencv-python-headless
+    ```

+    If that doesn't work, try a brute force solution by installing libxcb fully:

+    ``` shell
+    sudo apt-get install libxcb-*
+    ```

 ### Preparing the *Stimuli presentation laptop* ({{ secrets.hosts.psychopy | default("███") }})